 Holiday Booking Filter

 An unnamed holiday resort provider was experiencing dropouts from their website on their search feature.
 Users were directed to a page which contained a large chart of all available dates, locations and prices, which they then could filter through using a checklist.
+This filter was a pain point discussed frequently during the initial user testing of the product, and thus was an easy opportunity for improvement and A/B Testing.
+The featured checklist was reorganized to align with user’s mental models and from feedback during user testing.

 The filter results themselves were an issue that needed to be dealt with separately, but in the project scope of an A/B test resolution the functionality of the filter was more important, Changes to the UI should ensure users are presented with relevant resort information.
 Giving the users an easier way of sorting through these options provided was thought to increase their propensity to book simply by reducing the number of choices presented, and by ensuring their specific needs for date, nights, location etc were met.